gwitcig2/Japanese-Practice-Website/README.md

       - `/utils` - TypeScript function libraries that may need to be used across the front-end.
   - `/server` - Back-end code, establishes the Express server and routes to code procedures.
     - `/controllers` - Handles server requests like an MVC controller would.
-    - `/middleware` - Code needed for validating or blocking a server request.
+    - `/middleware` - Code needed for validating or blocking an API request.
     - `/models` - Mongoose schemas that model the structure of a MongoDB collection's documents.
-    - `/routes` - Sets up routes and routers for all implemented back-end requests.
+    - `/routes` - Sets up routes and routers for all API requests.
     - `/scripts` - Holds code that is intended to perform one-off tasks, like adding data to a collection in the MongoDB.
     - `/services` - Holds code files that perform various back-end services.
       - `/ai` - Contains code that helps modularize a prompt to ChatGPT's `4o-mini` model.
+      - `/deck` - Contains CRUD operation functions for flashcard decks.
+      - `/flashcard` - Contains CRUD operation functions for flashcards in a deck.
-      - `/auth` - Holds functions containing account CRUD operations
+      - `/jwt` - Contains functions that create, verify, and revoke JWTs.
       - `/reading` - Holds functions that help retrieve a Japanese paragraph and append english dictionary data to each word.
         - `/constants` -  Contains a map that converts a Kuromoji token's field values to a JMDict code, and sets that store edge-case Japanese verbs to flag.
+      - `/user` - Contains CRUD operation functions for `/user` API calls
-    - `/tests` - Jest unit tests for `/services` files.
+    - `/tests` - Jest unit tests for all API requests.
     - `server.js` - Starts up the back-end Express server with CORS middleware, and connects to the MongoDB with `mongoose`.

 ## API Overview

-### /auth sub-routes (authRouter.js)
+### /users sub-routes (userRouter.js)

 - POST /users -> Creates a new user
+- PUT /users/:id -> Updates a user's email, username, and/or password
+- DELETE /users/:id -> Removes a user

+### /sessions sub-routes (sessionsRouter.js)

-- POST /sessions -> Login and creates JWT
+- POST /sessions -> Handles logging a user in and giving them both an access JWT and a refresh JWT
+- PUT /sessions -> Checks if a user has a valid refresh JWT, and if they do, renew the user's access JWT
-- DELETE /users/:id -> Removes a user (JWT authorization required)
+- DELETE /sessions -> Handles logout or expiration of a refresh JWT

 ### /decks sub-routes (flashcardRouter.js)